 As mentioned, at times social boundaries can be blurred by events.
-For instance, if both dogs have not seen the owner for a long time, the lower ranking dog may not defer to the higher-ranking dog's right to access to the owner first because it cannot contain its excitement or it could be he feels the owner will protect him.
+For instance, if both dogs have not seen the owner for a long time, the lower-ranking dog may not defer to the higher-ranking dog's desire to access to the owner first because it cannot contain its excitement or it could be he feels safe and that the owner will protect him.

-In re-directed aggression, the highly aroused dogs go into an hyper-vigilant state that triggers reactive responses which would not take place in a normal setting when the dogs are calm.
-Because of this possibility, it is always imperative dog owners of dogs who tend to fight to never physically get in the middle of two fighting dogs for the purpose of separating them.
+In re-directed aggression, the highly aroused dogs go into a hyper-vigilant state that triggers reactive responses which would not take place in a normal setting when the dogs are calm.
+Because of this possibility, it is always imperative that owners of dogs who tend to fight, never physically get in the middle of two fighting dogs for the purpose of separating them.

 Changes in the Social Group

 At times, the senior dog may want to give up top position but is unable to defer in an effective way due to loss of sensory or motor abilities, and this may cause the eruption of serious fights.
-Because a dog pack in nature cannot be successfully led by a weak member, at times the fights may turn out quite blood and even fatal in some cases.
+Because a dog's social group in nature cannot be successfully led by a weak member, at times the fights may turn out quite bloody and even fatal in some cases.

-The way the owner handles the situation may exacerbate the situation.
+The way the owner handles the situation may sometimes exacerbate the situation.
 Giving too much attention to the new dog may only create more conflicts.
-At times, when a dog has been away for some time and is then re-introduced to the pack then there may be some problems as the pack order may need to be re-established.
+At times, when a dog has been away for some time and is then re-introduced to the pack then there may be some problems as the social order may need to be re-established.

-At other times, dog owners may further exacerbate pack dynamics by intervening.
+At other times, dog owners may further exacerbate dynamics by intervening.
 Often, the owners do not have any idea they are creating problems by defending a lower-ranking dog.
 By protecting a lower-ranking dog and correcting a higher-ranking one, the owner escalates the problem.

 Poor Social Skills

 Not all dogs are blessed with great social skills.
 If a dog has been poorly socialized, there are chances it may not readily recognize normal social behaviors.
 These are dogs that feel compelled to attack other dogs for simple things such as panting, wagging their tails or sniffing under tails.
-These dogs are socially illiterate and must learn the ABC's of normal social language.
+These dogs are socially illiterate and must learn the ABCs of normal social language.

 Why Call the Pros

 As seen, dog fights are serious issues that can be exacerbated if the owner does not intervene in the correct way.
 Trying to make the dogs "sort things out" is not recommended.
 There are countless owners who attempt to "step aside" only to report weeks later their dogs got into a dangerous fight that cost hundreds of dollars of vet bills for stitches.

-Disclaimer: if your dogs are not getting along, make management your top priority and consult with a reputable professional.
+If your dogs are not getting along, make management your top priority and consult with a reputable professional.
 This article is not to be used as a substitute for professional advice as only a professional can give advice upon assessing and evaluating your dogs in first person.
 By reading this article you automatically accept this disclaimer.

 - Medical Causes of Aggressive Behaviors in Dogs